extenda/actions/pact-broker/README.md

           uuid: a-uuid-that-you-generate
 ```

 This exemplifies the webhook action.
-Note the `types` value that maps to the `repository-dispatch-id` value
+Note the `types` value that maps to the `repository-dispatch-id` value (can be omitted, default is `verify-pacts`) above.
-that we used in the webhook creation above.

 ##### verify-pacts.yaml
 ```yaml